Longfin sculpin: Etymology

 The longfin sculpin's genus name, Jordania, honours David Starr Jordan who Starks said was his "teacher in ichthyology".
-Starks did not explain his choice of specific name but in 1898 Jordan and Barton Warren Evermann suggested that it was a compound of zona, "zone" or "band", and opi, meaning "window" or "hole", an allusion to the dark bar, zona, zone (i.e., band), and opi, window (actually hole), referring to dark bar half as wide as eye, running from eye downward across cheek to anterior end of interopercle, edged on each side by a pale streak, half as broad as the eye, extending from the eye down over the cheek to froward end of interopercle.
+Starks did not explain his choice of specific name but in 1898 Jordan and Barton Warren Evermann suggested that it was a compound of zona, "zone" or "band", and opi, meaning "window" or "hole", an allusion to the dark bar half as wide as eye, running from eye downward across cheek to anterior end of interopercle, edged on each side by a pale streak.

 Description

 The longfin sculpin has a long slender body with a long anal fin and 2 dorsal fins.
 The dorsal fins contain 17 or 18 spines and between 15 and 17 soft rays while the anal fin contains 22 to 24 soft rays and no spines.
 The overall color of the body is olive-green broken with sinuous red bands on the back.
 The head has 3 stripes below the eye.
 The yellow-orange, long anal fin contrasts with the body.
-They chnage colour at night, darkening to gain better camouflage.
+They change colour at night, darkening to gain better camouflage.
 This species attains a maximum total length of 15 cm.